-Southeast Europe cross-border power plan hits delay11.
-October 2013. / SEE Energy News
+Southeast Europe cross-border power plan hits delay, SEE Energy News

 Political wrangling has delayed the start of a new organisation to coordinate cross-border power capacity in southeastern Europe, which aims to boost security of supply and lower prices, a regional cooperation body said on Wednesday.